RubiconDeFi/rubi-py/rubi/docs/source/quickstart.rst

     from rubi import Client, NetworkName, Transaction, NewLimitOrder, OrderSide

     # instantiate the client
-    client = client = Client.from_network_name(
+    client = client = Client.from_http_node_url(
-        network_name=NetworkName.OPTIMISM_GOERLI,
         http_node_url=http_node_url,
         wallet=wallet,
         key=key
     )

-.. note:: In the above example we are creating a client using the ``from_network_name`` function.
-This uses the default network config that is managed by the Rubicon team.
+.. note:: In the above example we are creating a client using the ``from_http_node_url`` function.
+This fetches the chain id from the node and then maps this to default network config that is managed by the Rubicon team.
 This config can be seen `here <https://github.com/RubiconDeFi/rubi-py/tree/master/rubi/network_config>`_.
 If you prefer you can instantiate your own ``Network`` instance and use that to instantiate the client.

 .. note:: In the above example we are connecting to the optimism goerli testnet.
 Make sure the node you are using is an optimism goerli node.